FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/TourGuide-STH-Documentation.md

 * [STH-Comet](https://fiware-sth-comet.readthedocs.io/en/latest/ "STH-Comet Documentation")
 * [MongoDB](https://docs.mongodb.com/ "MongoDB Documentation")

-In the image below we can see that the user can apply operation using RestAPI.
+In the figure below we can see that the user can issue REST HTTP requests.
 All operations are sent to the Orion Context Broker to be processed.
 STH subscribes to Orion Context Broker, so that STH is notified of any change made to entities stored by Orion.
 As a result STH is capable of generating the historical database.

 ![Architecture](Images/Architecture.png "STH&CB connection architecture")

 To walk through this tutorial you need to make sure that you have docker and docker compose running on your machine.
-Please, follow the installation process for docker-compose [here](https://docs.docker.com/compose/install/) based on your operating system.
+Please, follow the installation process for docker [here](https://docs.docker.com/install/) and for docker-compose [here](https://docs.docker.com/compose/install/) based on your operating system.

 After ensuring that you have docker and docker-compose running on your machine.
 You need to make a directory and to create a  docker-compose.yml file as in the example below.